Andrew Campbell (sailor)

 Andrew W. Campbell (born 3 February 1984 in Toms River, New Jersey) is an American yachtsman.

 Raised in Toms River, New Jersey, Campbell first learned to sail as a child in Toms River with the Barnegat Bay Yacht Racing Association and moved to San Diego, California at the age of eight.
-Campbell is the latest in a long lineage of sailing greats from the San Diego Yacht Club, in the unusual design of the Naples Sabot, commonly used for junior programs on the West Coast.
-He attended The Bishop's School in San Diego, CA suburb La Jolla.
+Campbell sailed out of the San Diego Yacht Club, in the unusual design of the Naples Sabot, commonly used for junior programs on the West Coast.
+He attended the Bishop's School in La Jolla.

 In the Snipe class, he was the 2001 District 6 Junior Champion.
 In the Star class he won the silver medal in the 2013 World Championship and the 2010 European Championship.

 College

 Campbell is the former Commodore of the Georgetown University Hoyas Sailing Team.
 At Georgetown, he led the #1 ranked Hoyas in the Inter-Collegiate Sailing Association National Championships by achieving three singlehanded national championships (2003, 2005 and 2006), a second-place finish in the coed dinghy national championship in 2004 in Hood River, Oregon, and a first-place finish at the 2006 team race national championship in Charleston, South Carolina.
 He was named an ICSA All-American four consecutive years, male Sailing Athlete of the Year in 2002 and 2005, and College Sailor of the Year in 2006.

 Sports Illustrated placed him 10th on their list of Georgetown's Top 10 All-Time Athletes.